jharwell/libra/docs/usage/project-local.rst

     .. versionadded:: 0.8.5

+  - ``LIBRA_C_DIAG_CANDIDATES`` - The list of compiler warning options you want to pass to the C compiler.
+This can be a superset of the options supported by the minimum C compiler version you target; each option in the list is checked to see if the current C compiler supports it.
+If not defined, uses LIBRA's internal C diagnostic option set, which is fairly comprehensive.
+If you don't want to compile with any warnings, set this to ``""``.

+    .. versionadded: 0.8.6

+  - ``LIBRA_CXX_DIAG_CANDIDATES`` - The list of compiler warning options you want to pass to the compiler.
+This can be a superset of the options supported by the minimum compiler version you target; each option in the list is checked to see if the current CXX compiler supports it.
+If not defined, uses LIBRA's internal CXX diagnostic option set, which is fairly comprehensive.
+If you don't want to compile with any warnings, set this to ``""``.

+    .. versionadded 0.8.6

   - ``LIBRA_TEST_HARNESS_LIBS`` - Defines the link libraries that all
     tests/test harnesses need to link with, if any.